Your web browser is outdated and may be insecure

 Occupational Health Schemes (OHS) are exempt from the restrictions that apply to; general sales list medicines, pharmacy medicines and prescription only medicines.
 (An OHS is a scheme in which a person, in the course of a business carried on by him, provides facilities for employees for the treatment or prevention of disease.)

-NICE guidance Patient Group Directions (PGD) 2013 recommends that PGDs are not used when exemptions in legislation allow medicine supply and/or administration without the need for a PGD.
+NICE guidance Patient Group Directions (PGDs) 2013 recommends that PGDs are not used when exemptions in legislation allow medicine supply and/or administration without the need for a PGD.
 The scope of this exemption in legislation is much broader than the use of PGDs.
-There is further information on the NHS Specialist Pharmacy Services website; see PGDs and Occupational Health Services and When not to use a PGD.
+There is further information on the NHS Specialist Pharmacy Services website; see: Using PGDs in Occupational Health Services and When not to use a PGD.

 In the case of prescription only medicines, the person supplying or administering the medicines, if not a doctor, must be a registered nurse.
 They must act in accordance with the written instructions of a doctor setting out the circumstances in which the medicine is to be used under the OHS.